 In order to create an international equal basis for all shooters, there are age groups.
-Depending on the number of participants in a competition, a class division may be waived by order of the Competition Director resulting in only one general class, or some classes may be combined.
+Depending on the number of participants in a competition, a class division may be waived by order of the Match Director resulting in only one general class, or some classes may be combined.

 - 5.1.
 Each participant can only start in one age group; participation in a second class is not possible in a competition. - 5.2.
-Iris diaphragms may be presented only on presentation of an ophthalmological certificate confirming a visual defect of more than one dioptre and showing the dioptres present.
+Iris diaphragms may be presented only on presentation of an ophthalmological certificate confirming a visual defect of more than one dioptre and showing the dioptres present. - 5.3.

-This certificate must not be older than 8 weeks on the day of the competition. - 5.3.
 Shooting is a sport in which women are not disadvantaged by their physical constitution; there is no split in the classes between men and women.